paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 Sec.
 4.1.
 The Secretary of Homeland Security shall establish an Executive Committee Joint Program Office (JPO) to provide full-time, expert, and administrative support for the Executive Committee’s performance of its responsibilities under section 3.3 of this order.
 Staff of the JPO shall include detailees, as needed and appropriate, from agencies represented on the Executive Committee.
 The Department of Homeland Security shall provide resources to support the JPO.
 The JPO shall be responsive to the guidance of the Executive Committee.

 Sec.
 4.2.
-The responsibilities of the JPO shall include: coordination of programs that support NS/EP missions, priorities, goals, and policy; and, when directed by the Executive Committee, the convening of governmental and nongovernmental groups (consistent with the Federal Advisory Committees [sic] Act, as amended (5 U.S.C.
-App.)), coordination of activities, and development of policies for senior official review and approval.
+The responsibilities of the JPO shall include: coordination of programs that support NS/EP missions, priorities, goals, and policy; and, when directed by the Executive Committee, the convening of governmental and nongovernmental groups (consistent with the Federal Advisory Committees [sic] Act, as amended ([former] 5 U.S.C.
+App.) [see [5 U.S.C.
+1001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1001&num=0&edition=prelim) et seq.]), coordination of activities, and development of policies for senior official review and approval.

 Sec.
 5. Specific Department and Agency Responsibilities.